pwilli23/Fandom_Cash/README.md

 ---
 ## What's Being Created

-We will create a fungible token that is ERC-20 compliant and that will be minted by using a  contract from the OpenZeppelin Solidity library.
+We will create an ERC-20 compliant token that will be minted by using a contract from the OpenZeppelin Solidity library.

 We will build a streamlit marketplace that allows users to view and purchase NBA fan experience items.